haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 # Evidence acquisition & integrity
-Digital forensics is concerned with "analyzing digital evidence in a manner that is legally acceptable in any legal proceedings”, thus evidence integrity is key.
+Digital forensics is concerned with "_analyzing digital evidence in a manner that is legally acceptable in any legal proceedings_", thus evidence integrity is key.
 [1]<br />
 After an incident has been identified and scoped, next comes the evidence collection phase.<br /> Collected evidence must:
 - be relevant and of consequence to proving or disproving a hypothesis